 If the text requires nonstandard LaTeX macro definitions, they should be provided in the preamble of the main file.

 The references should be prepared in the form of the BibTeX file (see the .bib template for a simple example).
-It is highly recommended that a DOI identifier should be given for every reference; if none is available, then an URL address should be given, if possible.
+The DOI identifier should be given for every reference; if none is available, then an URL address should be given.
+Giving neither DOI nor URL can be accepted only in rare, justified cases, like very old publications or books published before the digital era (although the majority of older scientific and technical publications are now available through the net).
 The publications in books, journals and conference proceedings are preferred over the preprints made available by the authors in their own web pages or in the preprint-orientated services.

-For more datailed instructions see the template source files and the compiled template available in the MG&V LaTeX template package.
+For more detailed instructions see the template source files and the compiled template available in the MG&V LaTeX template package.

 Which LaTeX?